 - If you make these payments yourself, they are included in your out-of-pocket costs. - These payments are also included if they are made on your behalf by certain other individuals or organizations.
-This includes payments for your drugs made by a friend or relative, by most charities, by AIDS drug assistance programs, [plans without an SPAP in their state delete next item] by a State Pharmaceutical Assistance Program that is qualified by Medicare, or by the Indian Health Service.
+This includes payments for your drugs made by a friend or relative, by most charities, by AIDS drug assistance programs, by a State Pharmaceutical Assistance Program that is qualified by Medicare, or by the Indian Health Service.
 Payments made by Medicare's "Extra Help" Program are also included.